GeoDaCenter/webgeoda/README.md

 WebGeoDa Scaffolding is a set of easy-to-use frontend JavaScript toolkits to get started building and exploring client-side geospatial analytics.

 ⚠️ Heads up!
 This repository is an _unstable_ work in progress.
-This means a whole lot will change in future releases. ⚠️
+This means a lot will change in future releases. ⚠️

 ## About Webgeoda Scaffolding